ON-Tech/spaceY/README.md

-# spaceY
+# SpaceY
-This is a project to a new space company
+This is a project for a new space company

+The project is offered by IBM on their Data Science Specification on Coursera

+This was the Capstone project of the whole specification